MicroEJ/VEEPort-Ambiq-Apollo4PlusEVB/README.rst

 prefixed by the given name:

 - ``AMBIQ-AMAP4PEVB-FreeRTOS-configuration``: contains the
-  platform configuration description.
+  VEE Port configuration description.
 Some modules are described in a specific sub-folder / with some optional configuration files (``.properties`` and / or ``.xml``).